PiHw/Pi-Kitchen/recipes/002-bootdisplay_RECIPE_CARD.md

 </font>

 ##Ingredients##
-Unless otherwise stated files should be placed in the following location on the NOOBS RECOVERY partition:<p>
+The ingredient files should be placed in the following location on the NOOBS RECOVERY partition:<p>

 <font color = GREEN>
-pi-kitchen/002-bootdisplay<p>
+<code>pi-kitchen/002-bootdisplay</code><p>
 </font>

 This recipe uses the following files:<p>